djordison/My_Learning_Tracker/README.md

 * Step 2: reconstruct principles into a new field.
 *   AI, tech, physics and engineering into: aerospace, auto, trains, aviation, paypal, openAI.
 * What does this remind me of, why does it remind me of it?

+### 2020/04/14

+Completed miniproject/tutorial on sns heatmaps for correlation covariance matrices.

+https://towardsdatascience.com/annotated-heatmaps-in-5-simple-steps-cc2a0660a27d.
+Generating boolean mask for upper triangle, as well as dummy encoding for categorical variables.
+Seems quite eaasy and quick, as well as a good useful tool.